 Excited about all of the local options?
 Make a pledge to see at least one show at an Edgewater or Andersonville theatre this year – you also get to enter a raffle for free tickets!

 Akvavit Theatre is haunted by Nordic visions: deep forests and ice-blue seas, the patience of the glacier, the sudden fury of the volcano, the arctic light and silence.
 Seeking the universal through the voices of contemporary Nordic playwrights, Akvavit Theatre is a kind of homecoming, a connecting back to the lands whose people and cultures have for generations been a part of the great prairies of North America that we call home.
 And like the namesake beverage, Akvavit brings a “strong spirit” to the work that they produce.

 Barrel of Monkeys (BOM) is an ensemble of actor/educators who create an alternative learning environment in which children share their personal voices and celebrate the power of their imaginations.
 BOM accomplishes this through creative writing workshops and in-school performances of children’s stories.
-And now they’re giving you the opportunity to witness pop culture legends live onstage – or at least pop culture legends as 3rd – 5th graders imagine them!
-BOM performers portray stars past, present and fictional through outrageous dialogues and musical numbers.
-Shows are at 3pm on Sunday afternoons; everyone is welcome!
+Meet the strange and wonderful creatures created by Barrel of Monkeys students, from talking animals to intergalactic lifeforms.
+Shows are at 8pm on Monday nights; everyone is welcome!
 See what else is being offered at Barrel of Monkeys in the 2019 Season.

 TEEN ART PASS